 Don’t let yourself believe the lie that nobody else will step up to do something if you don’t do it.

 7. Have no regrets.

 Once you make a decision, don’t look back.
 Be confident in your choice and don’t let guilt or gossip eat away at you.
 FOMO (Fear Of Missing Out) can take over and cause you to do things you later regret.
-If you need some encouragement, refer back to #1 and keep your eye on the prize!
+If you need some encouragement, refer back to the first point and keep your eye on the prize!

-So what are your best tips for saying “no” with grace?
+So what are your best tips for ways to say no with grace?

 Theresa Ceniccola is The Christian Mompreneur—a mentor to moms who are running a business that supports their values of faith and family.
 Fueled by an adventurous spirit, Theresa loves to hike, run, bike, and explore God’s country.
 But she is happiest at home, laughing and cuddling with her college sweetheart and their three children.